aaronparker/aaronparker.github.io/_posts/2006-10-12-webcast-enabling-trusted-communications-and-health-policy-enforcement-with-nap.md

       * You can deploy NAC today and add NAP once Longhorn Server is released
   * The NAP team is working on a provisioning service for a guest access scenarios (hotels, airport, contractors etc)

-Here&#8217;s a screen grab of the Trend Micro System Health Agent auto-remediating the local anti-virus to make the client machine healthy (click for a larger view):
+Here's a screen grab of the Trend Micro System Health Agent auto-remediating the local anti-virus to make the client machine healthy (click for a larger view):

 <img width="559" src="http://stealthpuppy.com/wp-content/uploads/2006/10/1000.14.148.TrendMicro.png" height="389" style="width: 559px; height: 389px" />